Our Results

 September 06, 2011 - Markets look to be bouncing and we warn to "expect highs for this move circa 11340 [...]"
 The DJIA hits 11477 briefly two days later, but for the most part the highs are circa 11400 before plunging to 10824 just days later.
 Since late July our intermediate and longer-term trading indicators, which are updated for subscribers daily, have been bearish.

-August 31, 2011 - Markets hit a high, with the DJIA exactly at the upper end of the resistance area we'd been indicating for two weeks.
-A few days later GMCR is as much as 10% below our sugested short sell levels.
+August 31, 2011 – Markets hit a high, with the DJIA exactly at the upper end of the resistance area we’d been indicating for two weeks.
+A few days later GMCR is as much as 10% below our suggested short sell levels.

 August 30, 2011 - We warn of an imminent reversal and reiterate again the overhead resistance levels we've identified and we note that "Those who played the recent bullish turn in the Daily Short Trend Indicator (STI) with a levered ETF were at today's highs up circa 17% within just five trading days and we strongly suggest booking such gains.
 [NOTE - this is a different gainer than the long play mentioned below on August 11].
 Satistically, the next winning move will probably be on a bearish signal.
 Also statistically, turning bearish now should prove a well-timed move."
 Further, we recommend shorting GMCR.